avrilcoghlan/vibriowatch/docs/source/AMR.rst

-The `CDC`_ (in the USA) currently recommends that, in severe cases, or for all pregnant women and patients with comorbidities (e.g., severe acute malnutrition, HIV infection), cholera can be treated with either doxycycline.
+The `CDC`_ (in the USA) currently recommends that, in severe cases, or for all pregnant women and patients with comorbidities (e.g., severe acute malnutrition, HIV infection), cholera can be treated with doxycycline.
 If resistance to doxycycline is documented in the country with the cholera outbreak, azithromycin and ciprofloxacin are alternative options.
 That is, the choice of which antimicrobial to use will depend on previous knowledge of local drug resistance.